WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 ## Making intent checkable

-Agentic development works best when intent is expressed formally and readably, verified at compile time, constraining agent behavior while humans review intent first, then skim implementation for hazards, with the compiler emitting machine-actionable counterexamples when encoding fails.[^SpecGen]
+Agentic development works best when intent is expressed formally and readably, verified at compile time, constraining agent behavior while humans review intent first, then skim implementation for hazards, with the compiler emitting machine-actionable counterexamples when encoding fails.
-Related work includes runtime verification for agents,[^AgentGuard] improved LLM-assisted specification generation for complex loop functions,[^SLDSpec] and hybrid generative + verification workflows.[^Genefication]
+Related work includes runtime verification for agents, improved LLM-assisted specification generation for complex loop functions, and hybrid generative + verification workflows.[^SpecGen][^AgentGuard][^SLDSpec][^Genefication]

 This isn't about more tests.
 Tests are still essential.
 This is about moving from post-hoc validation to specification-driven construction.

-We need languages where what the program must do becomes an explicit, checkable artifact, not just a vibe.[^IntentDrivenProgramming]
+We need languages where what the program must do becomes an explicit, checkable artifact, not just a vibe.
-Adjacent directions include agentic graph compilation,[^Agint] and context-oriented toolchain integration.[^JavaCtx]
+Adjacent directions include agentic graph compilation and context-oriented toolchain integration.[^IntentDrivenProgramming][^Agint][^JavaCtx]

 ## A Proposed Direction